 - Incorporate into Enterprise Plan and Portfolio

 We knew we wanted to use architecture techniques to help meet our business transformation objectives.
-However, we also wanted to assure architecture did not follow the path that appeared for the last fifteen years which resulted in completing the information needed to assess portfolio then serially address change.
+However, we also wanted to assure architecture did not follow the path that has appeared for the last fifteen years.

-That approach would and has not engage executive interest, and likely, give the time it takes to collect the information and map to taxonomies (which needed to be developed and fostered), the information, which is time-sensitive, thus perishable, would be stale.
+The approach we developed would not and has not engaged executive interest.
+Likely given the time it takes to collect the information and map to taxonomies, the information would become stale.

-The result was the Methodology for Business Transformation version 1.0 as seen in the figure below.
+The result we devised was the Methodology for Business Transformation version 1.0 as seen in the figure below.

-We used the method and applied against four major mission area blueprints, but this was a version 1.0 and we ran into several major issues – actually, we logged around 100 improvements and 8 minor and sub-minor revisions resulting in MBT 1.5.
-We found issues in: Enterprise Governance, OMB Functions, Change Management, Performance, CIO Office, Scoring, Solution, Governance, Cost Benefit, and General.
+We used our new method and applied it against four major mission area blueprints.
+Since this was a version 1.0, we ran into several major issues: Enterprise Governance, OMB Functions, Change Management, Performance, CIO Office, Scoring, Solution, Governance, Cost Benefit, and General.
 But the largest issues were not in the analysis, but the wrappers around the method.
-Here are the top two lessons plus general notes summary of the over 100 improvements discovered
+Below are summaries of the top four lessons of the over 100 improvements we identified.

 #1 Lesson Learned – Tick, Tock, Tick, Tock

 This was a major issue after the first four blueprints, as we missed the key executive steps for assigning a sponsorship concept.
-Meaning, the definition for success was in the eye of the beholder – the executive.
-We skipped the critical step of defining the sponsor and their executive level needs – were they interested in savings, product expansion?
-What Architecture Concepts?
+Meaning, the definition for success was in the eye of the executive.
+We skipped the critical step of defining the sponsor and their executive level needs.

-We needed to show clearly how the analysis and resulting work products supporting across the business drivers, and the full business value chain.
+We needed to clearly show how the analysis and resulting work supports business drivers, and the full business value chain.

-Some Enterprise Architecture experts may argue the existing Frameworks such as Zachman accomplishes that, and it does in a library function, but not in a journalism function which tells it in story mode and backpockets the work products as due diligence.
+Some Enterprise Architecture experts may argue the existing Frameworks, such as Zachman, accomplishes that, and it does in a library function.
+However, it does not in a journalistic function which tells it in story mode and pockets the products as due diligence.

-This moved Enterprise Architecture out of being front and center and moved the mission of the segment analysis first.
-EA became a supporting role, and we would attempt to actually remove EA from the vernacular.
+This moved Enterprise Architecture (EA) out of focus and moved the mission of the segment analysis in its place.
+EA became a supporting role, and we would attempt to remove EA from the vernacular.
 The obvious reaction is this was done because of the brand beating it has taken since 1996 when the intentions of Clinger-Cohen reduced EA into an IT compliance reporting role.
 It was actually more so of EA`s own culture to put EA at the center of the universe when analyzing, ideating, managing change is at the center.

-The result ended up not being a full major release, as we had yet to address cultural transformation issues and still had additional concepts to consider for linking other ways to path through the method more as an approach.
+The result ended up not being a full major release, because we had yet to address cultural transformation issues.
+Also, we still had additional concepts to consider for linking other ways to path through the method more as an approach.